miere/weather-challenge/README.md

 would be easily calculated using the Euclidean Distance formula.
 - The difference between two ordered coordinate points represents a valid _traveled distance_.
+- A given location A(x,y) converted to the _distance unit_ of other observatory still points to the same place in the world.
 - The timestamp isn't validated, although it is used to sort the dataset.
 - The generated mock data wasn't shuffled or created with bad lines, although the program is totally capable to deal with unordered or bad written lines.